Wedding of Prince Harry and Meghan Markle: Bride and bridesmaids

-Other ensembles worn by the bride included white gold and diamond earrings and bracelet made by Cartier.
-Markle's hair was rolled up with "face-framing fringe tucked behind her ears", and was done by Serge Normant.
-Dior make-up artist Daniel Martin did Markle's makeup for the occasion.
-The look was described as "a soft brown eyeshadow" with minimal makeup on the face.
+Other ensembles worn by the bride included earrings and a bracelet, made by Cartier in white gold and diamond.
+Markle's hair was rolled up with "face-framing fringe tucked behind her ears", styled by Serge Normant.
+Dior make-up artist Daniel Martin did Markle's makeup for the occasion; the look was described as "a soft brown eyeshadow" with minimal makeup on the face.
 Her nails were painted in a "neutral pink-y beige" for the ceremony.
 The bride's bouquet, designed by Philippa Craddock, contained "forget-me-nots, scented sweet peas, lily of the valley, astilbe, jasmine and astrantia, and sprigs of myrtle from a plant grown from the myrtle used in the Queen's wedding bouquet".
-The flowers were chosen by the groom who handpicked forget-me-nots in honour of his late mother Diana, Princess of Wales.
+The flowers were chosen by the groom, who handpicked forget-me-nots in honour of his late mother Diana, Princess of Wales.

-After the wedding the bridal bouquet was placed on the Tomb of the Unknown Warrior at Westminster Abbey, following royal tradition that began with Queen Elizabeth The Queen Mother.
+After the wedding the bridal bouquet was placed on the Tomb of the Unknown Warrior at Westminster Abbey, following royal tradition that began with Queen Elizabeth the Queen Mother.
 For the customary bridal themes of "Something old, something new, something borrowed, something blue", Markle had a piece of fabric from Diana's wedding dress sewn into her dress (the "old"), her bracelet and earrings (the "new"), the Queen's tiara (the "borrowed"), and a piece of fabric from the dress she wore on their first date stitched into the veil (the "blue").
 The young bridesmaids also wore high-waisted silk dresses designed by Clare Waight Keller which had puff sleeves.
+In his memoir Spare, Harry stated there was a disagreement between Meghan and his sister-in-law Catherine over flower girl dresses as Catherine felt her daughter Charlotte's dress needed to be completely remade four days before the wedding.
+Speaking to The Times, Ajay Mirpuri, the tailor brought in to fix the dresses, confirmed that they were a "mess" and said his team worked on them for three consecutive days until 4am.